andymeneely/project-timber-wolf/rules/RULES.md

 # Losing a Heist

 Each Heist has an objective built into it.
-If your team does not complete its objective, the campaign is lost.
-Some scenarios may define what to do if the heist is lost.
-If the objective is fulfilled, regardless of how many teammates are Busted, then the heist is still successful.
+If your team does not complete its objective, you do not gain the favor of the Fixer.
+No Character may level up if the objective is lost, even if those characters escaped.
+You still keep any loot that was taken.

-If you lose a heist, you have three options:

-* **Replay**.
+**Stashed away**.
+Even if every team member is Busted, the Team Cash and known Fixers is available for the next crew.

+**Save Scumming**.
 You may replay a heist from your original conditions (i.e. restore from a previous "saved game").
-* **Rebuild**.
-You may continue onward with any non-Busted characters, hire new Characters with Skills, and play a Rebuilding Scenario of your choice.
-You may play any of the Rebuilding Scenarios as many times as you like.

 # Winning a Heist

-If you have completed your objective, your team advances to the next chapter.
-If the objective is fulfilled, regardless of how many teammates are Busted, then the heist is still successful.
+If you have completed your objective, you have gained the favor of that Fixer.
+Every character who is not Busted at the end of this heist may Level Up.

+**Sacrifices**.
+An objective can still be fulfilled even if some characters get Busted.

 Leftover 💡 are lost.
 Any cash on a Character is added to the Team Cash tracker, as well as any loot.
 Be sure to note everything in your Campaign History.